Jury trial: England and Wales

-During the mid-14th century, persons who had sat on the Presenting Jury (i.e., in modern parlance, the grand jury) were forbidden to sit on the trial jury for that crime.
-25 Edward III stat 5., c3 (1353).
+During the mid-14th century, persons who had sat on the presenting jury (i.e., in modern parlance, the grand jury) were forbidden to sit on the trial jury for that crime.
+(25 Edw.
+3. Stat 5. c.
+3) (1353).
 Medieval juries were self-informing, in that individuals were chosen as jurors because they either knew the parties and the facts, or they had the duty to discover them.
 This spared the government the cost of fact-finding.
 Over time, English juries became less self-informing and relied more on the trial itself for information on the case.
 Jurors remained free to investigate cases on their own until the 17th century.
 Magna Carta being forgotten after a succession of benevolent reigns (or, more probably, reigns limited by the jury and the barons, and only under the rule of laws that the juries and barons found acceptable), the kings, through the royal judges, began to extend their control over the jury and the kingdom.
 In David Hume's History of England, he tells something of the powers that the kings had accumulated in the times after Magna Carta, the prerogatives of the crown and the sources of great power with which these monarchs counted:

-The first paragraph of the Act that abolished the Star Chamber repeats the clause on the right of a citizen to be judged by his peers:
+The first paragraph of the act that abolished the Star Chamber repeats the clause on the right of a citizen to be judged by his peers:

 In 1670 two Quakers charged with unlawful assembly, William Penn and William Mead, were found not guilty by a jury.
 The judge then fined the jury for contempt of court for returning a verdict contrary to their own findings of fact and removed them to prison until the fine was paid.
 Edward Bushel, a member of the jury, nonetheless refused to pay the fine.
 Bushel petitioned the Court of Common Pleas for a writ of habeas corpus.
 The ruling in the Bushel's Case was that a jury could not be punished simply on account of the verdict it returned.

 Many British colonies, including the United States, adopted the English common law system in which trial by jury is an important part.
-Jury trials in criminal cases were a protected right in the original United States Constitution and the Fifth, Sixth, and Seventh Amendments of the U.S. Constitution extend the rights to trial by jury to include the right to jury trial for both criminal and civil matters and a grand jury for serious cases.
+Jury trials in criminal cases were a protected right in the original United States Constitution and the Fifth, Sixth, and Seventh Amendments of the U.S. Constitution extend the right to a jury trial for both criminal and civil matters and a grand jury for serious cases.